hatfieldlibrary/tagger-2/README.md

 [![bitHound Overall Score](https://www.bithound.io/github/hatfieldlibrary/tagger-2/badges/score.svg)](https://www.bithound.io/github/hatfieldlibrary/tagger-2)

 Tagger publishes information about the digital work produced by a community or organization.

-Information about a digital item or collection is added to a Tagger `Collection`.
-Every `Collection` is automatically assigned to a general `Area` that can be topical or administrative (e.g. Student Research or University Archives).
+Information in Tagger is organized around `Collection` objects that contain information about digital items or collections.
+Each `Collection` is automatically assigned to an `Area`.

+An `Area` can be quite general (e.g. Student Research) or refer to a large organization (e.g. University Library).
 Areas can in turn have one or more `Collection Groups`.
 A `Collection Group` is the more specific home for digital work (for example, an identifiable collection within a larger Archive).

 Subject `Tags` and `ContentTypes` can also be assigned to `Collections` to support browsing and discovery.

 All `Collections` are associated with one or more `Areas` and (optionally) a single `Collection Group`.
 Like most other entities in Tagger, these `Areas` and `Collection Groups` contain descriptive fields that are populated using the Tagger administrative interface.
 This creates the ability to discover more about the people and departments who produce and own the content.

 Access to Tagger's administrative interface is limited to Administrators and Area Maintainers.

 ## Microservice